ibm-cloud-docs/schematics/cli-reference.md

 Update the details for an existing workspace, such as the workspace name, variables, or source control URL.
 To provision or modify {{site.data.keyword.cloud_notm}}, see the [`ibmcloud schematics plan`](#schematics-plan) command.

 {{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
 The region can be **us-east, us-south, eu-gb**, or **eu-de** region.
 You need to wait before calling the command again.
+Ensure the `location` and the `url` endpoint are pointing to the same region when you create or update the {{site.data.keyword.bpshort}} workspace and actions.
+For more information, about location and endpoint, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
 {: shortdesc}

 If you provided your Terraform template by uploading a tape archive file (`.tar`) and you want to update your template, you must use the [`ibmcloud schematics workspace upload`](#schematics-workspace-upload) command.